 The number and volume of share transfers that occur annually are variable and show no strong pattern over time (Table 7).
 Since the start of the program, around 5% or more of the shares have been transferred each year.
 Share transfers were highest in 2015 with 120 transfers equaling 15% of the shares being transferred.
-Typically, in other years, the amount of shares transfers did not exceed 10%.
 Share transfers may be between any participant including exiting participants, new participants, or related accounts.